Inside Saudi's Hajj-Only Barbershop, Shaving Thousands Of Heads In A Day

 Yet his face is beaming with joy.
 He said he does not mind the wait for a haircut that bears a special place in his spiritual journey.

 "I'm excited, of course!
-Because this is Sunnah from the Prophet, peace be upon him," he said.
+Because this is Sunnah from the Prophet, peace be upon him," he said, referring to the teachings of the Prophet Mohammed.

 Legal Disclaimer: